Retaining walls are practical and aesthetically pleasing elements to include in your backyard or front yard landscape.

 If you need to tame an unruly slope on your property, support a pool or contour a multi-tiered garden with retaining wall blocks, you have a variety of solutions you can turn to.

-A boulder wall can be decorative and fit into a hillside with a freeform swimming pool.
+A boulder retaining wall can be decorative and fit into a hillside with a freeform swimming pool.

 Segmental concrete retaining wall blocks can be worked into many shapes and sizes and be built tall enough to hold soil in place or built in tiers that can be landscaped, turning a boring hill into a more useable and aesthetically pleasing space.